This article was updated December 7, 2020, to reflect new information from the CDC.

 The CDC website offers step-by-step tutorials for creating masks.
 The instructions include “sew” and “no sew” versions.

-If you would like to make masks and donate them to Mission Partners at OSF, you can find those on our website as well.
+If you would like to make masks and donate them to Mission Partners at OSF, you can find those instructions on our website as well.

 Protect your community

-Recently, however, medical professionals have determined that COVID-19 can be transmitted by a person without symptoms.
+Medical professionals have determined that COVID-19 can be transmitted by a person without symptoms.
 That could be a person who is sick but showing no symptoms, or even a person who has been infected but not yet fallen ill.

 So this is about you taking steps to protect your community.